-Diffusion Model Our diffusion model identifies 5 levels of topics, and the number of the topics at each level is shown in Table 1.
+Multiscale Diffusion Model identifies 5 levels of topics, and the number of the topics at each level is shown in Table 1.
 At the first level, each column in T is treated as a topic.
 At the second level, the number of the columns is almost the same as the rank of T. At level 4, number of topics goes down to a reasonable number 37.
 Finally at level 5, the number of topics is 2.
-The 2 topics at level 5 are "network, learning, model, neural, input, data, time, function, figure, set" and "cells, cell, neurons, firing, cortex, synaptic, visual, stimulus, cortical, neuron".
+The 2 topics at level 5 are "network, learning, model, neural, input, data, time, function, figure, set" and "cells, cell, neuron".
 Obviously, the first is about machine learning, while the second is about neuroscience.
 These two topics are exactly the real topics at the highest level of NIPS.
-The 37 topics at level 4 are shown in Table 2.
-Almost all these topics look good.
+Almost all 37 topics at level 4 look semantically meaningful.
 They nicely capture the function words.
+Some examples are in Table 2.

-LSI We test LSI on the same data set.
-LSI computes "flat" topics only, so we compare the top 37 LSI topics to the results from our Diffusion model.
+LSI computes "flat" topics only, so we compare the top 37 LSI topics to the results from diffusion model.
 The LSI topics (not shown here) look much worse.
-The reason is the diffusion model based topics are with local support, while LSI topics are "global smooth".
+The reason is the diffusion model based topics are with local support, while LSI topics are globally "smooth".
 Even though such vectors are spanning the same space, they look quite different.
 "Local support" is particularly important to represent a concept that only involve a small number of words in document corpora.

-LDA We also test LDA on this data set.
+LDA was also tested on this data set.
 To use LDA, we need to specify the number of topics.
 In this test, we tried two numbers: 2 and 37.
 When topic number is 2, the two topics are "model, network, input, figure, time, system, neural, neurons, output, image" and "learning, data, training, network, set, function, networks, algorithm, neural, error".
 They do not cover neuroscience, which is covered by our diffusion model.
-Given the space constraint, we did not list the 37 LDA topics (most of them also look good).
+Given the space constraint, we did not list the 37 LDA topics (most of them also look reasonable).
 Again, to use LDA, users need to specify the number of topics, but in diffusion model, we automatically learn this number.